Lnuwey

 4. Provide teaching and training on revitalization and implementation to Indigenous organizations and community members, the legal profession, government and business leaders, students and the general public.

-5. Establish and maintain a body of practical public educational resources to support Indigenous governments and organizations in achieving their objectives and to assist Canadian governments, businesses and the general public as they seek to better understand and incorporate Indigenous perspectives.
+5. Establish and maintain a body of practical public educational resources to support Indigenous governments and organizations in achieving their objectives and to assist Canadian governments, businesses and the general public as they seek to understand better and incorporate Indigenous perspectives.

 6. Amplify the diverse perspectives within Indigenous communities, particularly those of women, 2SLGBTQQIA people, elders and youth.

-To read our Interim Report on our work to build the Wiguom, click here.
+To read our 2022-2023 Interim Report on our work to build the Wiguom, click here.

 To learn more about the design of our logo, click here.